Work with the Hibernate console

-To see the query that was used to generate the result table, click View Query on the toolbar.
-If necessary, you can select the query text and copy it to the clipboard Ctrl+C.
+To see the query that was used to generate the result table, click the Show Options Menu icon () and select View Query.
+If necessary, you can select the query text and copy it to the clipboard by pressing Ctrl+C.

 To close the pane where the query is shown, press Escape.